Effect of a Gaussian random external magnetic field with spatio temporal variation on compensation in Ising spin-1/2 trilayered square ferrimagnets: Results and discussions

-In Figure \ref{fig_area_slope_field}, we see the plots of absolute area and rate of increase of absolute area versus the sd of the applied field.
-With reference to Figure \ref{fig_mag_fr_afr}, to get a closed curve for the boundary of the NCI, linear interpolation/extrapolation is employed between two adjacent points/at the boundary (coloured in blue).
-Next, the fractional area is obtained by Monte Carlo Integration \cite{Krauth}.
-Central difference formula is employed to find out the rate of increase of the area of NCIs to determine the nature of curve of\textit{ the area of NCI vs. sd of the external field}.
+The phase diagrams in Figure \ref{fig_phasecurve_2d} depict the effects of a Gaussian random external field on the Hamiltonian parameter space for both the trilayered ferrimagnetic systems.
+Compensation temperature merges with the critical temperature for higher values of $J_{AA}/J_{BB}$ when $|J_{AB}/J_{BB}|$ is fixed or vice-versa, just like in the zero-field case.
+In Figure \ref{fig_phasecurve_2d}, the phase diagrams are drawn following the zero-field cases \cite{Diaz1,Diaz2,Chandra3} where, compensation is present (marked by P) within the orange areas and absence of compensation is marked by white areas (marked by A).
+The presence of the external Gaussian field [From $\sigma$=0.2, onwards] creates the enclave or islands with no-compensation within the phase area where parameters support compensation.
+These closed areas or No-Compensation Islands (NCI) grow as the randomness (equivalently, standard deviation) of the external field increases, similar to the case with uniform random external field \cite{Chandra5}.
+In Figure \ref{fig_area_slope_field}, we present the plots of absolute area and rate of increase of absolute area versus the standard deviation of the applied field.
+Linear interpolation/extrapolation is employed to obtain the closed curve for the boundary of the NCI, and the fractional area is obtained by Monte Carlo Integration \cite{Krauth}.
+Central difference formula is employed to find out the rate of increase of the area of NCIs to determine the nature of curve of the area of NCI versus standard deviation of the external field.

-To analyse the nature of the curves of absolute area versus the sd, we note, the curve (in RED), comes out to be a mixture of \textit{superlinear and sublinear} in nature, \textbf{for the ABA configuration}.
-From the BLUE curve of slope versus sd of the field in Figure \ref{fig_area_slope_field}(a), in the vicinity of $\sigma=0.60$ we find the curve follows a sublinear (almost linear) response.
+To analyse the nature of the curves of absolute area versus the standard deviation, we note, the curve (in RED), comes out to be a mixture of \textit{superlinear and sublinear} in nature, \textbf{for the ABA configuration}.
+From the BLUE curve of slope versus standard deviation of the field in Figure \ref{fig_area_slope_field}(a), in the vicinity of $\sigma=0.60$ we find the curve is sublinear (almost linear).
 Again at and after $\sigma=0.88$, the area changes in a prominent sublinear manner.
-At the low random fields around $\sigma=0.20$ and around moderately high randomness around $\sigma=0.70$, the response is superlinear. \textbf{For the AAB configuration}, the area of NCIs increase superlinearly on average till $\sigma=0.64$.
-After that the response becomes almost linear.
-Now the scaling between the magnitude of the area of NCIs and the sd of the field can be performed by the following scaling function \cite{Chandra4}:
+At the low random fields around $\sigma=0.20$ and around moderately high randomness around $\sigma=0.70$, the nature is superlinear. \textbf{For the AAB configuration}, the area of NCIs increase superlinearly on average till $\sigma=0.64$.
+After that the behaviour is almost linear.
+Now the scaling between the magnitude of the area of NCIs and the standard deviation of the field can be performed by the following scaling function \cite{Chandra5}:

 The scaling exponents come out to be: for ABA: $b_{ABA}=1.913\pm0.137$ and for AAB: $b_{AAB}=1.625\pm0.066$.
 A faithful estimate of error in the values of the exponents is obtained by the standard deviation among all the sets of data.